facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 `?`               | Matches any single character.
 `[seq]`           | Matches any character in seq.
 `[!seq]`          | Matches any character not in seq.
 `\`               | Escapes characters.
-If applied to a meta characters, it will be treated as normal characters.
+If applied to a meta character, it will be treated as a normal character.
 `!`               | Inverse pattern (with configuration, can use `-` instead of `!`).
 `?(pattern_list)` | The pattern matches if zero or one occurrences of any of the patterns in the `pattern_list` match the input string.
 `*(pattern_list)` | The pattern matches if zero or more occurrences of any of the patterns in the `pattern_list` match the input string.